 The Long-Term Failure of “More With Less”

 Consider using other people’s money.
-Taking a chance on growth requires money almost every time.
-Your money is generally the highest risk and most expensive form of business investment, even compared to the highest lender interest rates.
-Financing is as powerful a tool to grow your enterprise now as it always was.
-Tell that new great growth story to your lenders and be unafraid.
-Every “no” is a step toward an eventual success.
+Seizing new opportunities requires money almost every time.
+Your own money is generally the highest risk and most expensive form of business investment even compared to the highest lender interest rates.
+Financing is as powerful a tool to create new opportunities for your enterprise now as it always was.
+Share your story with your lenders and be unafraid.
+Every “no” is a step toward eventual success.
 Great lenders will offer a path forward even if they have to say “no” today.